Mastering Spotify is crucial if you want to build a vibrant fanbase as it is the predominant streaming service.

 (I assume that you are already ON Spotify yes?)

 If not: To Get Your Music on Spotify: Spotify does not do direct deals with artists, so you will need to make sure your distributor has enrolled you in distribution to Spotify.
 Here is the list of distributors who you can work with:

 *If you’re using DistroKid as your music distributor, you have instant access to Spotify for Artists when you request access through DistroKid.

-This is straight from the Spotify FAQs – because they explain it best…
+This is straight from their FAQs – because they explain it best…

-When you get access to Spotify for Artists, you’re automatically verified on Spotify and your profile gets a blue verification check mark!
+When you get access to Spotify for Artists, you’re automatically verified and your profile gets a blue verification check mark!